 Haute Savoie / France

-The scenery in Chamonix is just as beautiful in the summer - many of the lifts stay open, making it easy for bikers and hikers to enjoy the wonderful high-altitude views.
+The scenery in Chamonix is just as beautiful in the summer - many of the lifts stay open, making it easy for bikers and hikers to enjoy the wonderful high-altitude mountain views.

 Adrenaline seekers can try downhill biking, climbing and paragliding and there’s a great choice of family options, such as canyoning and via ferrata.
 Younger children will enjoy meeting the local wildlife at the animal park, pony rides and train trips around the town.